noiselabs/SmartyPlugins/README.md

 Want to see your plugin or extension included in this library?

 * GitHub users: Fork this repository, add your extension or plugin, and request a pull.
-* Others: Drop me an email with an attachement containing the plugin/extension and any other relevant file.
+* Others: Drop me an [email](mailto:noisebleed@noiselabs.org) with an attachement containing the plugin/extension and any other relevant file.
+You may throw a link to those files too if available online.

 Documentation
 -------------

-For details about the Extensions architecture please check the [documentation file](https://github.com/noiselabs/SmartyBundle/blob/master/Resources/doc/index.rst) provided in the SmartyBundle project and scroll to the Extensions section.
+*Work in progress*

 License
 -------